EndPointCorp/end-point-blog/2014/06/liquid-galaxy-engineer-job-opening.md

 date: 2014-06-21
 ---

+**(This job has been filled.)**

-We are looking for a full-time, salaried engineer to help us further develop our software, infrastructure, and hardware integration for the [Liquid Galaxy](https://liquidgalaxy.endpoint.com/) created by Google.
+We are looking for a full-time, salaried engineer to help us further develop our software, infrastructure, and hardware integration for the [Liquid Galaxy](https://www.visionport.com/) created by Google.
 Liquid Galaxy is an impressive panoramic system for Google Earth and other applications.

 What is in it for you?